Logarithmic corrections in the asymptotic expansion for the radiation field along null infinity: Introduction

 For the \emph{existence} of a polyhomogeneous asymptotic expansion of radiation fields along future null infinity in a class of asymptotically flat Lorentzian manifolds without trapped null geodesics, we refer to \cite{baskinw, baskinwang, baskin16}.

-{In this paper, \textit{ we give a rigorous derivation of the second-order late-time asymptotics of the radiation field $r\psi |_{\mathcal{I}^+}$ in the retarded time $u$ for a class of asymptotically flat, stationary and spherically symmetric spacetimes that includes the sub-extremal Reissner--Nordstr\"om and Schwarzschild families}.} We moreover find the precise dependence of the constants appearing in these asymptotics in terms of initial data for $\psi$.
-We consider two cases: in the first case, we take the initial data to have a finite \emph{but non-zero} Newman--Penrose constant $I_0$ and in the second case, we consider compactly supported \emph{and spherically symmetric} initial data (which means $I_0$ vanishes).
+{In this paper, \textit{we give a rigorous derivation of the second-order late-time asymptotics of the radiation field $r\psi |_{\mathcal{I}^+}$ in the retarded time $u$ for a class of asymptotically flat, stationary and spherically symmetric spacetimes that includes the sub-extremal Reissner--Nordstr\"om and Schwarzschild families}.} We moreover find the precise dependence of the constants appearing in these asymptotics in terms of initial data for $\psi$ on a Cauchy hypersurface $\Sigma_{0}$ which, in the black hole case, crosses the future event horizon to the future of the bifurcation sphere and terminates at future null infinity.
+We consider two cases: in the first case, we take the initial data to have a finite \emph{but non-zero} Newman--Penrose constant $I_0$ and in the second case, we consider compactly supported \emph{and spherically symmetric} initial data (which implies that $I_0$ vanishes).
 See Section \ref{sec:TheMainResults}.
-To our knowledge, there have been no results in the literature, either rigorous, heuristic or numerical, for the precise higher-order asymptotics of solutions to the wave equation on asymptotically flat black hole backgrounds \textit{with compactly supported initial data}.
+To our knowledge, there have been no results in the literature, either rigorous, heuristic or numerical, for the precise higher-order late-time asymptotics of the radiation field at null infinity in the context of the wave equation on asymptotically flat black hole backgrounds \textit{with compactly supported initial data}.
+See, however, \cite{casott1,casott2, casott3} for heuristic results on higher-order logarithmic corrections in the late-time asymptotics in Schwarzschild and Kerr at \emph{finite radius}.

-The symmetry assumption on the compactly supported initial data will be removed in an upcoming work.
-Note, however, that for general solutions $\psi$ to the wave equation we expect that the leading-order time asymptotics for the radiation field of the \textit{non-spherically symmetric projection} $\psi-\int_{\mathbb{S}^2}\psi$ is $O(u^{-3})$.
+The symmetry assumption on the compactly supported initial data will be removed in an upcoming work, where it will be shown that the late-time behavior for the radiation field of the \textit{non-spherically symmetric projection} $\psi-\frac{1}{4\pi}\int_{\mathbb{S}^2}\psi$ is $O(u^{-3})$ along future null infinity.
 Hence, the estimate \eqref{eq:2ndasympphiNP0infty} is expected to provide the second-order asymptotics for general solutions without any symmetry assumptions.
-This is addressed in an upcoming work.

 Our method expands on physical space techniques introduced in \cite{paper1,paper2}.
 In particular, we avoid explicit representations of solutions to the wave equation, the use of Fourier transform or the use of conformal compactifications.
 The results in particular apply to asymptotically flat Lorentzian manifolds with hyperbolic trapping such as the Schwarzschild backgrounds.
 See Section \ref{sec:TheMainResults} for the detailed statements of the theorems.